a3r0id/Wildfire-Bot/README.md

 ### Disclaimer:
 - *This program is currently under active development therfore may yeild arbitrary/inconsistent information.*
-- *Since the information posted may not be accurate, Fire Bot should never be used as a risk-assesment metric and should only be interpreted as a non-official source of information.*
+- *Since the information posted may not be accurate, Fire Bot should never be used as a risk-assesment metric and should only be interpreted as an unofficial source of fire/saftey information.*

 ## FAQ